 Retail grocers receive numerous food shipments and acquire a smorgasbord of pallet types from vendors across the board.
 Therefore, they accumulate all of the different pallet types in large quantities.
 So, what do they do with the mixed stacks?

 Pallet accumulation forces grocers to make a tough decision.
-Dedicate time and labor to sorting the pallets, or contract another company to take mixed stacks.
+Dedicate time and labor to pallet sorting or contract another company to take mixed stacks.
 Both solutions came with lasting monetary requirements, but neither felt right.

 Retail grocers needed an in-house pallet sorting solution that would create homogenous stacks.
-Typically sorting pallets consists of one or two workers, either by hand or with a forklift, painstakingly picking up each pallet and placing it onto its appropriate stack.
+Typically, pallet sorting consists of one or two workers, either by hand or with a forklift, painstakingly picking up each pallet and placing it onto its appropriate stack.
 However, this process is tedious and time-consuming, and even the fastest workers can only sort around 80 pallets an hour.

 Enter Universal Logic.